 That said, you can't drink the water.
 Seriously, even locals don't do it.

 While I knew about squat toilets, no one ever told me not to flush my toilet paper.
 Next to every toilet you'll find a small basket where you can throw your paper.
-Chinese pipes aren't equipped to handle non-organic waste, so you may find your toilet clogged if you try flushing your paper one too many times.
+The pipe systems in China aren't equipped to handle non-organic waste, so you may find your toilet clogged if you try flushing your toilet paper one too many times.

 Many public restrooms also don't have toilet paper or soap, so you'll probably want to bring some hand sanitizer from home and pick up a mini pack of tissues when you arrive.

 While there are a lot of things I wish I knew before coming to China, I think the surprise of discovering new things every day has made my life here an adventure.
 The biggest piece of advice I can give you is to arrive in China with an open mind.
 China is so large and complex, discovering new aspects of life and culture are just part of the fun!